Compare & Save on Conveyancing Solicitors

 Breach of Lease

-Leasehold solicitors can also assist with a breach of the lease.
-If you are a landlord or managing agent and are dealing with a disruptive tenant, you can hire a leasehold solicitor to assist with addressing the breach.
-Breaches can include noise complaints, sub-letting, or unauthorised pets.
+Leasehold solicitors can assist with a breach of the lease.
+Landlords or managing agents dealing with a disruptive tenant can hire a leasehold solicitor.
+They can help with addressing the breach of the lease.
+Breaches can include noise complaints, subletting, or unauthorised pets.

 Dispute Resolution

 A common reason why leasehold solicitors are hired is dispute resolution.
 This is when the landlord and tenant disagree over the terms of the lease.
-Therefore, the solicitors are on hand to offer legal advice and to act on your behalf until an agreement is reached.
-Most leasehold solicitors will advise both landlords and tenants.
+The solicitor is on hand to offer legal advice and to act on your behalf until an agreement is reached.
+This is done by applying to the First Tier Tribunal (Property Chamber).
+Most leasehold solicitors can advise both landlords and tenants.

 Leasehold Development